 Awl Haft - There are so many wonderful options out there for Awl Hafts and many of them are beautifully hand crafted out of Cocobolo and other exotic woods.
 Barry King has several sizes for any size hand.
 The handles with a flat side are great because they won't roll off of your workbench when you put them down.

 Mallet or Maul - ($25-$100)- Never use a metal hammer with your leather tools because it'll damage them.
 Most mallets and mauls that Leatherworkers use are with Poly or Rawhide.
 I bought one of these for my starter mallet, and it did the job for quite a while without any issues.
 When I started getting into bigger projects, I started to see the need for some heavier mallets.
 It's ok to have multiple mallets/mauls in different sizes because they can all be used for different things.
 If I had to do it all over again, I would just buy some from here from the start.

 Stitching Pony - ($20-$100) - This is a must.
 A stitching pony holds your project for you, which allows you to use both hands for stitching.
-I made my first one from lumber I had lying around, but at $19.99, it's totally worth it to buy the cheap one.
+I made my first one from lumber I had laying around, but at $19.99, it's totally worth it to buy the cheap one.
 If this new hobby is your destiny, and you're really committed, you can spring for the more expensive version that'll be a bit more versatile and assist you with a broader range of projects.

 Stitching Groover - ($30) - This tool will cut a groove at a preset distance from the edge of the leather and leave a recessed area for your stitches to lay.
 When the stitches are recessed, they aren't as prone to wear and tear, and look more professional.
 This one isn't great but it'll serve you very well for getting started with leather.